 For many people with incontinence, the following self-help tips and lifestyle changes are enough to relieve symptoms.

-1. Daily pelvic floor exercises
+1. Do daily pelvic floor exercises

 2. Quit smoking